supreetoh/Mercor_Chatbot_Challenge_2.0/README.md

 The API key for the weather data extraction is given by the owner.

-# 3. Generate a Joke:
+# 3. Generate a Joke when prompted:
 ```bash
 generate_joke()
 ```